aanker/xwordlist/README.md

 You can specify the output file name with the command line option `--output [filename.txt]` or `-o [filename.txt]`.
 If you do not specify an output file name, a file will be created for you based on either the input file name or the domain name of the web URL plus the string `_fab` (*TK:  Make this a user setting*).
 Your input and output files can be the same but `wordfab` will always prompt you before writing over an existing file.

 `wordfab` only works with text files, if it is given binary data it will let you know and then quit.
+For all inputs and outputs you can specify a path as part of a file name as in `--input /Users/aa/wordlist.txt` or use the `--directory /Users/aa/` argument to set a default path for all inputs and outputs.

 ### Content Parsing